garikhg/wc-ipay-acba/readme.txt

 * PHP 7.3 or newer is recommended.

 == Installation ==
-Install and activate the WooCommerce and WooPayment ACBA Payment Gateway plugins, if you haven't already done so, then go to "Payments" in the WordPress admin menu and follow the instructions there.
+Install and activate the WooCommerce and iPay ACBA Payment Gateway plugins, if you haven't already done so, then go to "Payments" in the WordPress admin menu and follow the instructions there.

 == Changelog ==